 Buy the PDF at My Sheet Music Store

 20 Favorite Exercises for Classical Guitar was designed for my students.
 There are plenty of great books on technique out there but not many for the beginner to intermediate player that focus on building fundamentals.
 I wanted to create a book with exercises that students would be able to play at a very high level.
 I’ve made the book progressive: each exercise builds on the previous one.
 You practice by creating a model technique for the first few exercises and maintain that model as you progress to the next one.
 Students are often held back by the difficult reading that patterned exercises create, the inclusion of tablature will help make this book accessible to all.
 You can check out the PDF Cover, Preface & Table of Contents for a closer look.

-Video Lessons for Every Exercise:
+Video Lessons for Every Exercise

 Part One: Fundamentals

 These exercises form a foundation which will support more advanced exercises.
 I firmly believe that simplistic exercises played at a high level are essential to developing a solid and confident technique.
 Although many of the exercises are played on open-strings, you should strive to execute them with a professional sound, relaxed touch, and physical control.
 You might also want to review this lesson on how to play legato on classical guitar.

-- No. 1 – Right Hand Walking
+- No. 1 – Right Hand Walking (Alternation)

 - No. 6 – Left Hand Slur Exercise: Vertical Builder

 - No. 7 – Left Hand Slur Exercise: Horizontal Builder